 There are five digits on the Hamsa hand, but the number five has additional symbolic meanings.

 It also symbolizes the fifth letter of the Hebrew alphabet, "Heh", which represents one of God's holy names.

-Juadism, decrees the five fingers of the hamsa hand remind its wearer to use their five senses to praise God.
+Judaism, decrees the five fingers of the Hamsa hand remind its wearer to use their five senses to praise God.